likhithaireni/likhithaireni/README.md

 # 💡 Professional Summary

-B.Tech student with a strong interest in **Software Engineering, Artificial Intelligence, and Full Stack Development**.
-Experienced in developing NLP and Computer Vision solutions, including legal and financial document summarization and fake image detection systems.
-Skilled in Java, Python, React, MySQL, and modern development tools.
-Passionate about building scalable applications and continuously learning emerging technologies.
+Information Technology student with a strong foundation in Java, Python, and Full-Stack Development, experienced in building RESTful backends, NLP-based systems, and deep learning models.
+Adept at developing end-to-end applications, optimizing data workflows, and improving system accuracy and efficiency across real-world projects.